 Our operations and financial results are subject to various risks and uncertainties, including those described below, which could adversely affect our business, financial condition, results of operations, cash flows, and the trading price of our common and capital stock.
-You should carefully consider the following information and the other information in this Form 10-K in evaluating our business and prospects before making an investment decision with respect to our common stock.
-The risks and uncertainties we describe below are not the only ones facing us.
-Additional risks not presently known to us or that we currently deem immaterial may also affect our business.
+You should carefully consider the risks and uncertainties described below in addition to the other information set forth in this Annual Form on Form 10-K, including the section titled "Management's Discussion and Analysis of Financial Condition and Results of Operations" and our consolidated financial statements and related notes, before making any investment in our common stock.
+The risks and uncertainties described below are not the only ones we face.
+Additional risks and uncertainties not presently known to us or that we currently believe to be immaterial may also adversely affect our business.
+If any of these risk factors occur, you could lose substantial value or your entire investment in our shares.